A Legacy of Local Furniture in Sumner

 For some customers, the draw is the seven-scale-mile model train track winding its way through the 77,000 square-foot showroom or the interactive model train exhibit.
 For many others, it’s the fudge shop, with a wide range of flavors made from scratch.
 But for many, it’s simply the magic they feel at Old Cannery, as it is far from your typical furniture store experience.
 It is truly a fixture in the Sumner community.

-Carrying on the Tradition of Great Value and Experiences
+Carrying on the Tradition of Great Value and a Great Experience

 Making the Holidays and Sumner Life Special

-A uniquely local tradition the Old Cannery has are their three annual carnival-like holiday sales.
+Another uniquely local tradition are the Old Cannery’s three annual carnival-like holiday sales.
 About 30,000 hot dogs are given away, families line up around the block for free family photos with Santa or the Easter Bunny and the store partners with the City of Sumner for an annual bridge lighting, furnished with hot chocolate and roasted nuts courtesy of the Old Cannery.

 The impact this furniture store has on the community is unmistakable, with military dinners, turkey donations during Thanksgiving, cancer walks, summer rodeos and involvement in local events nearly every week.
 Being a community fixture takes more than just longevity.
 Selling quality products and offering great service is an important part of the equation, but it’s not everything.
 The Old Cannery engenders customer loyalty through the actions of the people who run it, especially the effort they put into enhancing Sumner and the lives of the people living here.

 It’s clear from the reverence the Old Cannery team shows the founders that the current management is committed to Tony’s original vision for building and selling exceptional, long-lasting furniture that enhances the lives of families in the community.